The dynamic generalized covariance measure for conditional independence testing with nonstationary time series: Assumptions and the Main Theoretical Result

 \subsection{Main Theoretical Result}

-We present the theoretical result that justifies the bootstrap procedure from Algorithm~\ref{algo:dGCM_test}.
-This result relies on time-varying nonlinear regression for nonstationary processes and the distribution-uniform strong Gaussian approximation from Section~\ref{appendix:du_theory} of the supplement applied to the process of error products.
-The approximating Gaussian process has a time-varying covariance structure that is characterized by local long-run covariance matrices.
+We now present the result that justifies the multiplier bootstrap-type testing procedure (see \textcite{chernozhukov_maxima_sums_2013}) from Algorithm~\ref{algo:dGCM_test}.
+This result relies on the distribution-uniform strong Gaussian approximation from Section C of the supplement applied to the process of error products.
+The approximating nonstationary Gaussian process has a time-varying covariance structure that is characterized by local long-run covariances.

-\begin{definition}[Local long-run covariance matrices of the process of error products] For each $P\in\mathcal{P}_n$, $t\in \mathcal{T}_n$, $n\in \mathbb{N}$, define the local long-run covariance matrix $\boldsymbol{\Sigma}_{P,t,n}^{\bm{R}}\in\mathbb{R}^{D_n\times D_n}$ of the $\mathbb{R}^{D_n}$-valued stationary process $(\bm{G}_{P,t,n}^{\bm{R}}(\mathcal{H}_t^{\bm{R}}))_{t\in\mathbb{Z}}$ by
+\begin{definition}[Local long-run covariance matrices of the process of error products] For each $P\in\mathcal{P}_n$, $t\in \mathcal{T}_n$, $n\in \mathbb{N}$, define the local long-run covariance matrix $\bm{\Sigma}_{P,t,n}^{\bm{R}}\in\mathbb{R}^{D_n\times D_n}$ of the $\mathbb{R}^{D_n}$-valued stationary process $(\bm{G}_{P,t,n}^{\bm{R}}(\mathcal{H}_s^{\bm{R}}))_{s\in\mathbb{Z}}$ by

 \end{definition}